micropython/micropython/docs/library/array.rst

         Returns the string representation of the array, called as ``str(a)`` or ``repr(a)``` (where ``a`` is an ``array``).
-Returns the string ``"array(<type>, [<elements>])"``, where ``<type>`` is the type code letter for the array and ``<elements>`` is a comma seperated list of the elements of the array.
+Returns the string ``"array(<type>, [<elements>])"``, where ``<type>`` is the type code letter for the array and ``<elements>`` is a comma separated list of the elements of the array.

         **Note:** ``__repr__`` cannot be called directly (``a.__repr__()`` fails) and is not present in ``__dict__``, however ``str(a)`` and ``repr(a)`` both work.